blakekrpec/PyPeekr/README.md

     - Added ip as a setting, and allow the user to change it.
     - Moved settings files out of the git repo to hide user ip addr from git.
     - Made the above move of settings work on windows.
+    - Added port option to the settings so user can change it.

 - Next:
     - Finish implementing client to read and store data.
     - Change the PaneController to interact with the client and print data as made available.
     - Add a setting for global font color.
+    - Add an logger to log errors and progress.
+Then add a button in settings where the user can print the log.